wrinkledeth/randcast_contracts/notes.md

 ## Next Steps

-Use ethers.rs to trigger contract directly using coordinator code.
+Use ethers.rs to trigger contract directly using controller code.